istio/istio.io/_docs/setup/kubernetes/automatic-sidecar-inject.md

   traffic.
 Hence, ports using HTTPS should not use the prefixes specified above.

-1. _Deployments with app label:_ It is recommended that Pods deployed using the Kubernetes `Deployment` have an explicit `app` label in the Deployment specification.
+1._Deployments with app label:_ It is recommended that Pods deployed using the Kubernetes `Deployment` have an explicit `app` label in the Deployment specification.
 Each deployment specification should have a distinct `app` label with a value indicating something meaningful.
 The `app` label is used to add contextual information in distributed tracing.

-1. Finally, each pod in the mesh must be running an Istio compatible sidecar.
+1.Finally, each pod in the mesh must be running an Istio compatible sidecar.
 The following sections describe two ways of injecting the Istio sidecar into a pod: automatically using the Istio Initializer and manually using `istioctl` CLI tool.

 ## Automatic sidecar injection